Essay. January 2026.

 Annette Kluge’s 2023 review in Frontiers in Psychology, which incorporates 31 empirical studies from 2019 to 2022, examines this question at the individual, team, and organisational levels.
 The review treats intentional forgetting and unlearning as a capability rather than a failure mode, finding that organisations capable of deliberate unlearning are better positioned for cross-boundary innovation and adaptation to changed environments.
 The research distinguishes carefully between this and the accidental loss of knowledge documented by Galan, Garcias, and others; the two phenomena look superficially similar but require opposite organisational responses.

-The implication for the broader argument is important.
-The goal of organisational memory infrastructure is not to remember everything; that would produce a different pathology, one researchers have started to call organisational ossification.
+The goal of organisational memory infrastructure is not to remember everything.
+That would produce a different pathology, one researchers have started to call organisational ossification.
 The goal is to remember the right things, retrievably, with provenance and governance attached, while allowing the organisation to consciously let go of what has stopped being useful.
 Memory and forgetting are complements, not opposites.
 A serious system has to support both.

 The historical response to memory problems has been documentation: write it down, file it, search for it later.
 Knowledge management as a discipline spent the 1990s and 2000s building wikis, knowledge bases, and intranet portals on this assumption.
 As the previous sections argued, the verdict from the research is that it largely failed: a significant portion of institutional knowledge has remained undocumented across three decades of effort, regardless of the tools available (Daghfous et al., 2023).